AndresMontenegroArguello/AM-Software/Projects/AMSoftwareAPI/README.md

 ## Overview
 AM Software API is a poweful API with many domain-specific categorized modules for a wide range of applications.

-AM Software is currently under development.
+AM Software API is currently under development.

 Stay tuned for updates.